Buyer’s Agent Duties

 Understandably, this situation has led to a steadily growing demand for brokers that work without this potential conflict of interest and focus solely on the interests of the buyer.

 It is no surprise that this growing demand for exclusive buyer brokers is in flux in New York City, where the high prices make real estate decisions all the more critical.
-Furthermore, the city is full of various idiosyncrasies and unique market dynamics that most buyers find difficult to navigate on their own.
+Furthermore, the city is full of various traits and unique market dynamics that most buyers find difficult to navigate on their own.

 The last few years have seen significant changes in the real estate industry.
 Thanks to the internet and new technologies buyers have unprecedented access to listings and real estate information.
 This raises the question, are buyer’s agents still necessary?
 The short answer is yes and here’s why.